India rejects WHO report saying New Delhi has worst air pollution

 Pollution levels in winter are relatively higher in New Delhi because of extreme weather events, Beig added.

-"The value which has been given in this (WHO) report is overestimating (pollution levels) for Delhi ... the reality is that the yearly average is around 110 (microgram)," said Beig.
+"The value which has been given in this (WHO) report is overestimating (pollution levels) for Delhi ... the reality is that the yearly average is around 110 (micrograms)," said Beig.

 Air pollution killed about 7 million people in 2012, making it the world's single biggest environmental health risk, the WHO, a United Nations agency, said last month.